History of printing: Central Asia and Iran

-Egypt
+Islamic world

+2 prints of some of the earliest Arabic blockprints, showing degradation of the matrix between prints.

-Some fifty pieces of medieval Arabic blockprinting known as tarsh have been found in Egypt, printed in black ink on paper between 900 and 1300.
-These fragments are all religious in nature, used for amulets and prayers, and in Arabic script with the exception of one which contains a transliteration in the Coptic script on the border.
-It is disputed whether or not these printed fragments originated from Chinese printing.
-According to some historians such as Thomas Frances Carter, J. Karabacek, Adolf Grohmann, and Tsuen-Hsuin Tsien, they are likely connected to printing in Central Asia and China.
+From 900 to 1444, the Islamic world employed a block printing method known as ṭarsh.
+Originally utilizing wooden blocks, the practice evolved to include carved lead and tin matrices by the 1200s.
+It is disputed whether or not this technique originated from Chinese printing.
+According to some historians, such as Thomas Frances Carter, J. Karabacek, Adolf Grohmann, and Tsuen-Hsuin Tsien, they are likely connected to printing in Central Asia and China.
 Their appearance suggests that they were printed using the same brush and pad process used by the Chinese rather than by pressure.
 Carter compares their religious nature in similarity to the early Buddhist prints of China.
 The theory of Chinese origin for these fragments is disputed by Richard W. Bulliet.
 According to Bulliet, some of the Arabic prints are too rough to have been based on the same method used by the Chinese.
-Instead, he proposed that they were printed using metal plates, possibly tin or lead, made with a clay mold.
-They also did not have a major impact the same way that other known Chinese products such as Tang pottery did.
+They did not have a major impact the same way that other known Chinese products such as Tang pottery did.
 Thousands of imitation pieces of Tang pottery were created in the Middle East because of how rare and valuable genuine Tang pieces were.
 The Arabic print fragments evidently did not share the same prestige or quality as Chinese prints and were likely circulated among lower class society.

+The technique's appearance in 10th century Muslim Spain marked Europe's first known exposure to block printing.
+State authorities occasionally adopted the method for practical and administrative purposes, such as stamping 11th century Fatimid tax receipts, printing 13th century Almohad imperial decrees and stamping 14th century commercial goods at the Almería warehouse.

+The craft's most widespread and best-documented application, however, was the mass production of protective amulets and talismans.
+These narrow strips, typically about 18 × 7 cm, were designed to be rolled up and worn around the neck.
+They commonly featured Qur'anic verses, religious invocations, magical symbols and numerological elements.
+Production was largely carried out by itinerant street magicians and tricksters known as the Banū Sāsān or Ghurabāʾ, who deliberately kept the process secret.
+By presenting printed amulets as individually handwritten, they maintained the illusion of personal craftsmanship for their often illiterate clients.
+This culture of secrecy likely contributed to the technique's limited broader adoption.

+Roughly one hundred examples survive today.
+Many are more elaborate than contemporary handwritten versions, displaying refined Arabic calligraphy and, in some cases, Hebrew, Syriac, or Coptic scripts.
+Printers sometimes used colored inks (red, yellow, green), and multiple blocks could be used for different decorative elements, scripts, and even for different textual themes, customizing pieces depending on the need of the client.
+The technical sophistication of the craft is evident in the range of lettering sizes, which could measure from a large 3 cm down to a minuscule 1 mm in height.